Aryo15/Proxima/docs/development/plugin/hooks.rst

         return "save the best for last"

-In order to extend FlaskBB with your Plugin you will need to connect your callbacks to the hooks.
+In order to extend Ekaayam with your Plugin you will need to connect your callbacks to the hooks.

 Let's look at an actually piece of `used code`_.